SEL-Columbia/infrastructure-planning/templates/result/estimate_electricity_cost_by_technology_from_population.md

-# Electricity Cost From Grid Before Network using Population
+# Electricity Cost by Technology from Population

 {demographic_table_path}